dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/ConvLSTM_PyTorch_master/README.md

 Requires `Pytorch v1.1` or later (and GPUs)

-To run endoder-decoder network for prediction moving-mnist:
+To run the ConvLSTM model:

 ```python
 python main.py